AhsanulHasan16/book-management-system/README.md

 - Data Validation is also implemented.
 - Implemented custom exception filters for error handling.
 - Wrote test cases to satisfy the testing requirements of both unit tests and end-to-end tests.
+- All in all, fulfilled all the requirements.

 Thank you.
 Hope you have a good day.